The Complete Introvert Definition and Guide

 Some introverts are and some aren’t.
 This is probably the single most misunderstood thing about being an introvert.

-The truth is that being shy and being an introvert are two totally different personality traits:
+The truth is that being shy and being an introvert are two totally different traits:

-- Being introverted means you get easily worn out by socializing.
+- Being introverted means socializing wears you out.
 You might not be nervous or shy at all.
-In fact, many introverts enjoy socializing (as long as it’s meaningful).
-But since you’ll eventually get worn out, you probably avoid extra social time when you can.
+In fact, many introverts enjoy socializing (as long as it’s meaningful!).
+But since it will eventually tire you out, you probably avoid extra social time when you can.

 Compare social stamina to running.
 If extroverts are marathon runners, introverts are sprinters.
 That doesn’t mean that introverts don’t like running (er, social time).
 It just means we have to conserve our energy.